rayvego/es335-24-fall-assignment-2/README.md

 |---------------------------------------|---------------------------------------------|
 | ![Mini-batch Gradient Descent](./Task1_Plot_figures/Mini_batch.gif) | ![Mini-batch Gradient Descent with Momentum](./Task1_Plot_figures/Mini_batch_momentum.gif) |

+Observations for Task 1:
+- The number of epochs requried have reduced significantly.
+- The graph tends to overshoot the optimal value and then comes back.
+- As I increase the value of gamma, that is the coeffieicent, more the overshooting happens.
+- In animation it is visible, that this term helps the algorithm easily bypass the place where the slope is not much, causing the algorithm to slow down in general case.
+- This might also help in cases, where the descent gets stuck in local minima, as it becomes easier to bypass that point because of the momentum.

 ## Utility Functions: [`./utils.py`](./utils.py)
 This allows use to reuse certain functions like `factorize()` and `create_rff_features()` for multiple tasks.